How does it work?

 Non-financial risks cannot be effectively managed without first constituting the complete portfolio of controlled and audited non-financial risks.
-A ‘Portfolio View’ is the essential foundation for effective risk control, public disclosure, the application of tried and tested portfolio risk management methods (trending, ranking, limit-setting, limit-monitoring and benchmarking) and the introduction of advanced analytical techniques… AI, FinTech, RegTech etc.
+A ‘Portfolio View’ is the essential foundation for effective risk control, public disclosure, the application of tried and tested portfolio risk management methods (trending, ranking, limit-setting, limit-monitoring and benchmarking) and the introduction of advanced analytical techniques.

-The portfolio view is enabled through Risk Accounting allowing non-financial risks to be analyzed in RUs at both the granular and aggregate levels.
+The portfolio view is enabled through Risk Accounting allowing non-financial risks to be analysed in RUs at both the granular and aggregate levels.

-Exposure to non-financial risks include operational, cyber, model, conduct and fraud risks and exist where a financial institution fails to adequately plan, organise, manage and control its internal risk-mitigating activities and processes.
+Exposure to non-financial risks includes operational, cyber, model, conduct and fraud risks and exists where a financial institution fails to adequately plan, organise, manage and control its internal risk-mitigating activities and processes.
 In contrast, exposure to financial risks exists where a financial institution intentionally creates external financial exposures with customers, intermediaries and counterparties for a projected return.